Nisio110/AdventureLog/README.md

 - **HikeLog** — area, duration, distance, weather.

 Each log belongs to a **User** and carries zero or more **Participants** (the people you went with).
 Relationships are stored by ID; [disk-template.yaml](disk-template.yaml) shows the canonical on-disk shape.

-## Status

-What works today:

-- Sign up and log in (name + password — see *Caveats* for the storage model).
-- Create cave or hike logs with optional participants.
-- Browse logs in a paginated list and inspect individual entries.
-- Auto-save on clean exit; alternate save file via `argv[1]`.

-Known gaps:

-- Editing and deleting existing logs are placeholder stubs.
-- Log sorting compiles but does not sort correctly.
-- User-settings flow (change username / change password / delete account) is unimplemented; the menu entry is hidden until those handlers exist.
-- Saves only happen on a clean exit — a crash, kill, or `Ctrl-C` mid-session drops every change made since startup.

 ## Build and run